-During an initial phase, the reference data reported by a child entity for its direct and ultimate parents without an LEI will not be published.
+In an initial phase, the reference data reported by a child entity for its direct and ultimate parents without an LEI will not be published.

-In its policy paper, titled ‘Collecting data on direct and ultimate parents of legal entities in the Global LEI System – Phase 1’, the LEI Regulatory Oversight Committee (LEI ROC) specifies with regard to direct and ultimate parents of LEI registrants that do not have an LEI: Initially, “the public reference data of the child entity would only mention that there is a parent, but that the parent does not consent to have an LEI or could not be contacted.”
+In its policy paper, titled ‘Collecting data on direct and ultimate parents of legal entities in the Global LEI System – Phase 1’, the Regulatory Oversight Committee (ROC) specifies with regard to direct and ultimate parents of LEI registrants that do not have an LEI: Initially, “the public reference data of the child entity would only mention that there is a parent, but that the parent does not consent to have an LEI or could not be contacted.”
 Three specific rules would apply to the data collected on parents without LEIs (parent metadata):